 Ross convinced the jury that doctors at the hospital failed to recognize the adverse reaction Andrea Tate was having to the anti-coagulant drug heparin before she suffered a catastrophic brain hemorrhage in September 2011.
 As a result, Tate is unable to feed herself, walk or use the toilet.

-The Legal Intelligencer reported that the outcome in Tate v.
-Hospital of the University of Pennsylvania is the biggest verdict in Pennsylvania so far this year, and was more than double the top medical malpractice award in the state for all of 2015 (read about the case).
+The outcome in Tate v.
+Hospital of the University of Pennsylvania was the largest medical malpractice verdict in Pennsylvania in 2016, and was more than double the top medical malpractice award in the state for all of 2015, according to The Legal Intelligencer (read about the case).

-Over the past two years alone, Ross recovered more than $150 million on behalf of individual clients.
+Over the past two years alone, Ross recovered well in excess of $100 million on behalf of individual clients.

 Included among those other cases are the following: